Aetherxn/Azure-Security-Lab/1.Azure-setup/README.md

 ![Log Analytics](screenshots/02-log-analytics.png)

+**Notes:**
-**Notes:** *Log Analytics workspaces are essential for collecting, storing, and analysing log data from different sources to provide security insights and help detect threats.*
+- *Log Analytics workspaces are essential for collecting, storing, and analysing log data from different sources to provide security insights and help detect threats.*
+- *Sometimes called Microsoft Sentinel Workspace once Microsoft Sentinel is enabled on it*

 ### 3. Microsoft Sentinel Enablement